Berkay-2/marine-plc-st-examples/README.md

-# marine-plc-st-examples
-Structured Text (IEC 61131-3) examples for marine automation systems — pumps, alarms, and monitoring logic.
-# Marine PLC Structured Text Examples
+# Marine PLC Structured Text Examples ⚙️

 This repository includes **Structured Text (IEC 61131-3)** examples for common **marine automation systems** such as pumps, alarms, and tank level controls.
 The goal is to demonstrate practical control logic used on board ships.